FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

 }

 ##########################################################
-# Standard GKE only ADDITITONAL STEPS, ignore if Autopilot
+# Standard GKE only ADDITIONAL STEPS, ignore if Autopilot
 # For standard GKE add these in your google_container_cluster resource
 # - To enable workload identity
 workload_identity_config {